 The student begins the program in the second quarter of their freshman year with an orientation course, and is generally enrolled in one or more major courses each quarter until graduation.
 Many laboratory courses provide a combination of practical experience with design, and ultimately lead to a culminating project that spans the senior year.
-The students may choose a concentration in either Electronics or Energy.
-Both concentrations include a common electrical engineering core.
+The students may choose a concentration in Electronics, Energy, Artificial Intelligence and Machine Learning, or Wireless Networking and Signal Processing.
+All concentrations include a common electrical and computer engineering core which includes courses in digital and analog electronics, embedded microcontrollers, communications, and controls.

-Energy courses include a combination of advanced electrical engineering courses and interdisciplinary courses in the sciences, economics, policy, and the environment.
-Topics deal with the sources, generation, control, and utilization of electric power, energy conversion and storage, and smart power topics such as system analysis, protection and stability, solid state motor control, and industrial process control systems.
+The Energy concentration addresses the sources, generation, control, and utilization of electric power, energy conversion and storage, and smart power topics such as system analysis, protection and stability, solid state motor control, and industrial process control systems.
 Projects are normally interdisciplinary, in collaboration with faculty in the Institute for Energy Studies.

 The Wireless Networking and Signal Processing concentration offers courses in digital signal processing, advanced communication systems, and networking technologies, and leads to an understanding of the design of wireless communication systems and networks.

 The Artificial Intelligence and Machine Learning concentration focuses on techniques that process and analyze data to enable machines to make predictions and decisions to accomplish complex tasks, and provides an overview of the use of ML and AI in engineering, the fundamental principles and algorithms, and the impact of ML and AI on humans and society.